- Clinical Trials Advances

 Besides informed consent, you will be asked to sign another form called a HIPAA Authorization.
 HIPAA stands for Health Insurance Portability and Accountability Act.
 This form allows doctors to use your health information as part of the report on the study, without using your name or other personal details.

-- Identify the right patients for the trial.
+• Identify the right patients for the trial.

-- Keep all participants safe.
+• Keep all participants safe.

-- Make sure that researchers will be able to answer the questions they plan to study.
+• Make sure that researchers will be able to answer the questions they plan to study.

-Before you meet with your doctor for that discussion, do your homework by searching online or calling the toll-free numbers listed in the “Clinical Trial Resources” section on the right.
+Your doctor can advise you about whether you qualify for a study and help you contact the researchers involved.
+Before you meet with your doctor for that discussion, do your homework by searching online or calling the toll-free numbers listed in the Resources section.
 Your doctor may not know about newer studies that are available for you.
 Some people with cancer have placed their names in databases for future clinical trials.
 If you let your doctor know that you would like to hear about new clinical trials, he or she can help you stay informed.

 Q. I’m in a clinical trial now and have experienced side effects from the drug I’m taking.
 Do the doctors need to stick with the plan of the clinical trial?